Lolis Elie

-Lolis Edward Elie (died 2017) was an American lawyer in New Orleans who was very active in the Civil Rights Movement.
+Lolis Edward Elie (January 9, 1930 – April 4, 2017) was an American lawyer from New Orleans who was very active in the Civil Rights Movement.

-His son is writer and filmmaker Lolis Eric Elie.

 Legacy

-Elie is credited as a major force in the fight to desegregate New Orleans, handling many of the significant cases in the local process.
+Elie is credited as a major force in the fight to desegregate New Orleans, handling many significant cases in the local process.

 Personal life

 Elie was Catholic, and buried in a Catholic funeral at St Augustine Catholic Church.

 His son is writer, documentary filmmaker, and food historian Lolis Eric Elie.